 - 1. Biology of Nutrition Elements 1972, Plenium Press. - 2.
 Applied Nutrition Rajalakshmi R. - 3.
-Nutrition in India Patwardhan V.N. - 4.
+Nutrition in India Patwardha V.N. - 4.
 Nutrition and physical fitness Bougert L.J. - 5.
 Nutrition evaluation of food processing, Roberts Haris, John Wiley and Sons, New Yorkand London.

-INSTITUTIONAL FOOD ADMINISTRATION (Practical)

-COURSE CODE: PNDP-1286
+Session 2021-2022 INSTITUTIONAL FOOD ADMINISTRATION (Practical) COURSE CODE: PNDP-1286

-- CO1.
-To knowledge about preparation of recipes suitable for cafeteria. - CO2.
-To develop the knowledge about standardization and cost calculation of recipes selected for cafeteria. - CO3.
+CO1.
+To knowledge about preparation of recipes suitable for cafeteria.

+CO2.
+To develop the knowledge about standardization and cost calculation of recipes selected for cafeteria.

+CO3.
 To enhance the supervising quality of a student in which they have to plan cafeteria and calculate its cost.

-INSTITUTIONAL FOOD ADMINISTRATION (Practical)

-COURSE CODE: PNDP-1286
+Post Graduate Diploma in Nutrition and Dietetics (Semester-I) Session: 2021-2022 INSTITUTIONAL FOOD ADMINISTRATION (Practical) COURSE CODE: PNDP-1286

-Time: 3 Hrs.
-Marks: 50
+Marks:50 Practical:40 CA:10

-i.
-Preparation of recipes suitable for Cafeteria.
+- i.
+Preparation of recipes suitable for Cafeteria. - ii.

-- ii.
 Standardization and Cost calculation of recipes selected for Cafeteria. - iii.
 Each student will run a Cafeteria and perform assigned duty in each cafeteria that will be evaluated.
 Manager will submit a report of each cafeteria.